-In these cases, the college will be eligible for a SCIF grant provided that at least one of the colleges that merged or are about to merge would, at its last inspection, have satisfied the eligibility criteria listed above.
+In these cases the college will be eligible for a SCIF grant, provided that at least one of the merged colleges satisfied the eligibility criteria listed above at its last inspection.

 The application process for the SCIF has 2 stages.

 At stage 1, colleges will need to provide evidence to demonstrate they:

 - meet the SCIF eligibility criteria outlined above

 - have identified a quality improvement need or needs that address the improvement needs identified (for example, in their most recent Ofsted report)

 - have a suitable approach for addressing this need

 - have the capacity and capability to deliver the improvement activities being proposed

 Colleges will need to complete a stage 1 application form.